Medicine Ball Curtsy Lunge exercise demonstration image

 Breathing

-Inhale deeply as you descend into the lunge; exhale forcefully as you drive back up to stand.
+Inhale as you lower into the lunge; exhale as you drive up to stand, bracing core throughout.

 Tempo